 - Drain the dates through a sieve – give it a good shake to remove the liquid.
 Quickly fold the dates into the cake batter

-- Divide between the cupcake cases – filling each case around โ full – and bake for approximately 20 minutes
+- Divide between the cupcake cases – filling each case around ⅔ full – and bake for approximately 20 minutes.

 Make the Sticky Toffee Sauce

-- As soon as the cupcakes come out of the oven drizzle 1 teaspoon of sauce over each cupcake, spreading it out a little (but it does not need to cover the top of the entire cake – see my picture)
+- As soon as the cupcakes come out of the oven drizzle 1 teaspoon of sauce over each cupcake, spreading it out a little (but it does not need to cover the top of the entire cake – see my picture in the body of the post).

 Make the Buttercream